DinhTran77/angular-app/README.md

 ## How to use

-- Search for employee:
+- To searh for a certain employee, do the following:
-    -Click on "Employees" tab
+    1. Click on "Employees" tab
-    -Type in employee name
+    2. Type in employee name
-- Look at list of positions with salary:
+- To search for a position and associated salary:
-  -Click on "Positions" tab
+    1.Click on "Positions" tab

 ---